 Data Vs. Information

-WIth controllers’ background in both accounting and business, they can provide input into forecasting and financial strategy.
+WIth controllers’ backgrounds in accounting and business, they can provide input into forecasting and financial strategy.
 Accountants haven’t developed the experience to analyze financial data yet.
 They still focus on the accuracy, compliance, and reporting of that financial data.

 Controllers interpret the data and build it into something more useful that provides guidance and facilitates tangible benefits.
-The controller may use the data to develop and maintain a financial forecast incorporating cash flow projections and sustainable financial growth models.
+The controller may use the data to develop and maintain a financial forecast.
+They will also incorporate cash flow projections and sustainable financial growth models.

 Bookkeeping Vs. Accounting Vs. Advisory